Prahlad Jani: 2010 tests

-From 22 April until 6 May 2010, Prahlad Jani was again observed and tested by Dr Sudhir Shah and a team of 35 researchers from the Indian Defence Institute of Physiology and Allied Sciences (DIPAS), as well as other organizations.
+From 22 April until 6 May 2010, Prahlad Jani, then 82 years old, was again observed and tested by Dr Sudhir Shah and a team of 35 researchers from the Indian Defence Institute of Physiology and Allied Sciences (DIPAS), as well as other organizations.
 The director of DIPAS said that the results of the observations could "tremendously benefit mankind", as well as "soldiers, victims of calamities and astronauts", all of whom may have to survive without food or water for long durations.
 The tests were again conducted at Sterling Hospitals.
 Professor Anil Gupta of SRISTI, involved in monitoring the tests, described the team as being "intrigued" by Jani's kriyas apparently allowing him to control his body's physiological functions.

 The team studied Jani with daily clinical examinations, blood tests, and scans.
 Round-the-clock surveillance was reportedly followed using multiple CCTV cameras and personal observation.
 The researchers say that Jani was taken out of the sealed room for tests and exposure to sun under continuous video recording.

 After fifteen days of observation during which he reportedly did not eat, drink or go to the toilet, all medical tests on Jani were reported as normal.
 The doctors reported that although the amount of liquid in Jani's bladder fluctuated and that Jani appeared "able to generate urine in his bladder", he did not pass urine.
 Based on Jani's reported levels of leptin and ghrelin, two appetite-related hormones, DRDO researchers posited that Jani may be demonstrating an extreme form of adaptation to starvation and water restriction.
 DIPAS stated in 2010 that further studies were planned, including investigations into how metabolic waste material is eliminated from Jani's body, from where he gets his energy for sustenance, and how he maintains his hydration status.

-2017 Brain Imaging Study
+2017 - Brain Imaging Study -

 Independent of DRDO studies, IIT Madras team has conducted an imaging study in 2017.
 They have collected Jani's brain images and measured the size of Pineal and Pituitary glands.
 The result of the imaging study shows that the size of Jani's Pineal and Pituitary glands are of the same order of a 10-year-old boy.
 The study results have been published in scientific journals.